WDD 130: Web Fundamentals

 Answer

-The content of the title should closely match the content of the heading 1 <h1> element in the document <body>.
+This title does not show up directly on the page itself, but it should closely match the content you include in the heading 1 <h1> element in the document <body>.

 • <body> ... </body>